Metro Tunnel Project

 • improved station access with repositioned entry gates and the reorientation of entry ramps on Laurens Street

-• a separated, raised bike path on the west side of Laurens Street
+• a separated, raised bike path on the west side of Laurens Street and wide pedestrian paths

-• widening of Station Lane to make more space for vehicles
+• widening of Station Lane to make more space for vehicles, drop-off zones and taxi bays, and more than 120 bike parking spaces

-• improvements to materials and finishes for the station services building.
+• improvements to materials and finishes for the station services building

 Related